 Who doesn’t ike a refreshing drink when it’s intolerably hot outside?
 Wouldn’t it be great to have ice cubes nicely packed with fresh herbs or edible flowers?
-I make these Mint Ice Cubes beforehand and they are always ready in the freezer to use with the best cooling beverages like Homemade Lemonade or Watermelon drink or just with plain mineral water.
+I make these Mint Ice Cubes beforehand and they are always ready in the freezer to use with the best cooling beverages.

 These mint ice cubes keep your drink cold longer and give a very nice mint flavor, which is already refreshing on its own.
 It’s an amazing touch on classic cocktails.
 Your guests will be surprised if they haven’t seen such a thing yet.
 It’s very easy to make an extra fancy drink or smoothie when you have mint ice cubes.
 As mint is my favorite herb in cold drinks, I use it quite often to make ice cubes, but you can make other variations with different herbs or even with berries.